GoogleChrome/web.dev/src/site/content/en/react/how-to-use-amp-in-nextjs-and-why/index.md

 * Read [How AMP works](https://amp.dev/about/how-amp-works/) to understand AMP's high-level architectural restrictions and mandatory optimizations.
-* Read [HTML Tags][tags] to see what HTML tags AMP allows and prohibits, and browse the [AMP component catalogue](https://amp.dev/documentation/components/) to see the custom components that the AMP community has built to solve common use cases.
+* Read [HTML Tags][tags] to see what HTML tags AMP allows and prohibits, browse the [AMP component catalogue](https://amp.dev/documentation/components/) to see the custom components that the AMP community has built to solve common use cases, and check out [amp-script] to learn how to use custom JavaScript to implement features that AMP doesn't currently support.

 Even if an AMP-only approach won't work for your page, it might still be a good idea to use AMP whenever possible, because of its guaranteed fastness.
 The Hybrid AMP approach